sadumtarun/Project-Data-WareHouse/README.md

 - **Build Gold Layer**

-## 🛠️ ETL Pipelines
+## 🛠️ ELT Pipelines

-The ETL process was carefully crafted to move and transform data across the Medallion layers:
+The ELT process was carefully crafted to move and transform data across the Medallion layers:

 **Extract from CSVs → Load to Bronze**